databrickslabs/overwatch/docs-compose/overwatch_docs/content/GettingStarted/_index.md

 version and get more details on what's included, please refer to [Modules]({{%relref "GettingStarted/Modules.md"%}})

 ### Security Considerations

+#### Overwatch Read Requirements
+The account that owns/runs the Overwatch process must have access to read all objects that are desired to be captured in the Overwatch Data Model.
+For example, if jobs,clusters,pools modules are enabled, it's imperative that the Overwatch user have access to read the jobs, job runs, clusters, and pools and their histories and definitions to properly populate the Overwatch data model.
+The same is true with regard to input/output paths, Overwatch must have access to all configured input/output paths.

+#### Overwatch Output Data
-Overwatch, by default, will create a single database that, is accessible to everyone in your organization unless you specify a location for the database in the configuration that is secured at the storage level.
+Overwatch, by default, will create a single database that, is accessible to everyone in your organization unless you specify a location for the database in the configuration that is secured.
 Several of the modules capture fairly sensitive data such as users, userIDs, etc. It is suggested that the configuration specify two databases in the configuration:
 * **ETL database** -- hold all raw and intermediate transform entities.
 This database can be secured